 If you want help understanding your website audience, get in touch.

 Case study – RNZ

 RNZ wanted to understand their website audience.
 After some in-depth analysis, we defined two main audiences.
 One reflects RNZ’s radio-listening audience – they are loyal, engaged, older, and return the the site regularly.
-The other audience was a surprise – they’re young and find news stories through social media, Google, and news aggregation services, and just visit one RNZ page before bouncing off.
+The other audience was a surprise – they’re young and find news stories through social media, Google, and news aggregation services, and visit just one RNZ page before bouncing off.
 This ‘update me’ audience make up 70% of the audience.
 The findings resulted in big changes to the digital strategy including: